-Like most financial decisions, choosing the "best" bank leads to a different place for each person.
-With dozens of banks and hundreds of deposit account types to choose from, selecting just one or two places to put your money often feels more time-consuming than it's worth.
-If you're looking for a new bank, we've compiled a selection of institutions that are best for different groups.
+With dozens of banks and hundreds of deposit account types to choose from, it can also feels more time-consuming than it's worth.
+If you're looking for a new bank, we've compiled a selection of institutions that are best for different situations.

 We found that Chase Bank delivers the ideal combination of accessibility and value for a checking account.
 As one of the nation's three largest banks, Chase maintains a wide network of physical branches and ATMs that give you convenient access to your account.
 If you prefer mobile banking, Chase also offers a robust app and online interface which let you deposit checks, make payments and view your balance from anywhere.
 Finally, the bank's high signup bonus and comprehensive selection of other financial products make it a great all-around banking option.